-- (1) Date of the meeting;

-- (2) Names of members attending;

-- (3) Topics discussed;

-- (4) Decisions reached and actions taken; and

-(5) A summary of all reports presented to the governing body.
+- (1) Date of the meeting; - (2) Names of members attending; - (3) Topics discussed; - (4) Decisions reached and actions taken; and - (5) A summary of all reports presented to the governing body. - d.
+The duties of the governing body shall include, but not necessarily be limited to, the following:

-d.
-The duties of the governing body shall include, but not necessarily be limited to, the following:(1) Appointment of a qualified executive director who shall have the responsibility and authority for the management of the program in accordance with the governing body's established policies;
+(1) Appointment of a qualified executive director who shall have the responsibility and authority for the management of the program in accordance with the governing body's established policies;

-(2) Establish an effective control which will ensure that quality services are delivered;

-(3) Review and approve the program's annual budget; and

-(4) Approve all contracts.
+- (2) Establish an effective control which will ensure that quality services are delivered; - (2) Establish an encentre control which which have that qual(3) Review and approve the program's annual budget; and - (4) Approve all contracts.